As Above, So Below (film)

-As Above, So Below (Note: Officially billed as As Above/So Below) is a 2014 American horror film directed and co-written by John Erick Dowdle.
-The film stars Perdita Weeks, Ben Feldman, Edwin Hodge, François Civil, Marion Lambert, and Ali Marhyar.
-The title refers to the popular paraphrase of the second verse of the Emerald Tablet.
-The film is presented as found footage of a documentary crew's experience exploring the Catacombs of Paris in search of the philosopher's stone, only to be confronted by supernatural forces hidden deep beneath the city.
-It was loosely based on the nine circles of Hell from Dante Alighieri's epic 14th-century poem Divine Comedy.
+As Above, So Below (Note: Officially billed as As Above/So Below) is a 2014 American horror film directed by John Erick Dowdle, who co-wrote it with his brother Drew Dowdle.
+It stars Perdita Weeks, Ben Feldman, Edwin Hodge, François Civil, Marion Lambert and Ali Marhyar.
+The film is presented as found footage of a documentary crew's experience exploring the Catacombs of Paris in search of the philosopher's stone, only to be confronted by supernatural forces.

-It was the first film to get permission to shoot in the real Catacombs of Paris.
-The film was produced by Legendary Pictures and Brothers Dowdle, and distributed by Universal Pictures, making it the first film in Legendary's deal with Universal.
-The film was released theatrically on August 29, 2014, received negative reviews from critics and grossed $41.8 million worldwide against its $5 million budget.
-It gained a cult following after it was made available for streaming.
+The film is loosely based on the nine circles of Hell from Inferno, the first part of Dante Alighieri's The Divine Comedy, and its title refers to the popular paraphrase of the same name found in the Emerald Tablet.
+It was the first film to be granted permission to shoot in the actual Catacombs of Paris.
+It was produced by Legendary Pictures and the Dowdle brothers' own company Brothers Dowdle, while being distributed by Universal Pictures, making it the first film released under Legendary's deal with Universal.

+The film was released theatrically on August 29, 2014.
+It received mostly negative reviews from critics but was a box office success, grossing $41.8 million worldwide on a $5–10 million budget.
+In September 2018, the film became available to stream on Netflix and became popular on the platform, subsequently building a large cult following.